Amy Skillman

+Amy Skillman is an American folklorist and scholar.
+She is president of the American Folklore Society (AFS).

+Career

 Skillman completed a self-designed B.A. in cultural minorities and the immigrant experience from St. Lawrence University.
 She earned a M.A. in folklore from University of California, Los Angeles.

+Skillman worked as Pennsylvania's state folklorist for over thirty years, managing the state folk arts infrastructure program for the Pennsylvania Council on the Arts.